 There is no need to fertilize a garden during the fall or winter as the plants are dormant.

 Less is more!
 A flower garden does not benefit from too much love.
-Organic applications are better to ensure your garden is not being over-fed.
 With any application, it is essential to read and follow the directions carefully.
 The exact amount will depend on if your flower garden is in a yard and how large the garden is, or if you are fertilizing a garden in a container and how large the container is.

 Starting and maintaining a flower garden is easy once you establish a routine and rely on experts for great advice.
 If you have a lawn, a porch, or even a balcony, a flower garden can provide a bright spot in your life, allowing you to focus your effort and energy on a hobby that will continue to give back to you in beautiful blooms each year.
 With so many benefits to your health and the environment, a flower garden is a perfect way to add a splash of color to your life!

 Grass that has the right concentration of nitrogen will look lush and green, grow strong and fast, and appear thick and healthy.
 If your lawn is lacking nitrogen, it will be readily apparent to the naked eye.
 Nitrogen deficiencies cause the grass to appear discolored — such as yellow or orange, be smaller or stunted in growth, and each blade may have an unusual shape.
 Your lawn may also appear patchy or uneven.